xudongzhao461/FGCN/README.md

 ### dataset utilization

-**Please modify line 49-60 in *MUUFL-20200601.py* for the dataset details.**
+**Please modify line 48-59 in *demoMUUFL.py* for the dataset details.**

 ### Training

-Train the merged HSI and LiDAR-based DSM
+Train the HSI and LiDAR-based DSM
 ```
 python demo.py
 ```